zachif/Mastermind-In-Terminial-with-Java/README.md

-this is the first project I'm posting on github
+This is one of the first projects I did when I was first learning Java.
+Its essentially a version of the game Mastermind that runs in the terminal.